 This first step is easy!
 To become a legal wedding officiant, just visit our Online Ordination page and follow the instructions found there.
 Double check that all your information is correct, press “submit”, and we'll process your ordination – it’s as simple as that!

 Becoming a licensed minister is completely free, and your ordination is good for life.
+It is recommended to make sure you are ordained with an American Marriage Ministry such as the Universal Life Church.

 2. Research Local Requirements